vaibhav3198/Multi-Layer-Perceptron/ReadMe.txt

-Name: Vaibhav Agasti
-Enrollment ID: BT16CSE019
+# Multi-Layer-Perceptron
+A MLP neural network with GUI implemented in Java.

+## Basic Information
-The project is done in Java programming language using the IntelliJ Idea Editor.
+1. The project is done in Java programming language using the IntelliJ Idea Editor.
-The src folder contais the following files:
+2. The src folder contais the following files:
-1. FileInput.java
+   i.
+FileInput.java
-2. Graph.java
+   ii.
+Graph.java
-3. GUI.java
+   iii.
+GUI.java
-4. GUI.form
+   iv.
+GUI.form
-5. Layer.java
+   v.
+Layer.java
-6. MultiLayerPerceptron.java
+   vi.
+MultiLayerPerceptron.java
-7. Neuron.java
+   vii.
+Neuron.java
-8. TrainingSet.java
+   viii.
+TrainingSet.java
-9. winequality-red.txt
+   ix. winequality-red.txt

+## Execution
+1. Download the project.
-To run the project, the GUI.java file should be compiled and exectued.
+2. To run the project, the GUI.java file should be compiled and exectued.
-The GUI prompts for 11 inputs.
+3. The GUI prompts for 11 inputs.
-It also contains two buttons namely, Train and Predict.
+4. It also contains two buttons namely, Train and Predict.
-The Train button trains the neural network with the training data in winequality-red.txt.
+5. The Train button trains the neural network with the training data in winequality-red.txt.
-(Note: The path of this file may change on different machines and should be set accordingly) Error plot for training dataset is Epoch vs Error is generated after the train button is pressed (Note: Kindly keep the graph window open since its generation throughout the program run) The predict button predicts the quality of the wine based on inputs specified in the input text fields.
+   (Note: The path of this file may change on different machines and should be set accordingly)
+6. Error plot for training dataset is Epoch vs Error is generated after the train button is pressed (Note: Kindly keep the graph window open since its generation throughout the program run)
+7. The predict button predicts the quality of the wine based on inputs specified in the input text fields.

-Dataset:
+## Dataset:

 1. Title: Wine Quality